Mohs Micrographic Surgery

 The main disadvantage of Mohs surgery is that it is labor intensive, time consuming and therefore more expensive than some other methods of skin cancer treatment.

-Mohs is primarily used for the treatment of skin cancers in important functional and cosmetic areas like ears, noses, lips, eyelids, fingers and genital areas.
-It may also be used for large, recurrent or difficult tumors in other areas.
-In these areas assurance of cancer removal, keeping the surgical defects smaller and being assured of tumor-free margins before extensive repairs like flaps or grafts if needed.
+Mohs surgery is primarily used for the treatment of skin cancers in important functional and cosmetic areas like the face, neck, and hands, It may also be used for large, recurrent or difficult tumors in other areas.
+In these areas, it is important to be confident of complete tumor removal before undergoing extensive repairs like flaps or grafts.